 1. You’re selling instead of informing

-2. You don’t have a plan/strategy
+2. You don’t have a content plan/strategy

-Write down your strategy.
+So, write down your strategy.
 You’ve probably heard that writing down goals makes it more likely that you’ll achieve them.
 That principle holds true for your content marketing; documenting it will give you clarity, focus, and (hopefully) motivation.
 If you haven’t done this, the Content Marketing Institute can walk you through the process with their “A Simple Approach to Document Your Content Marketing Strategy” blog post.

 3. You’re not promoting your content

 While your content promotes your expertise, product, or service, you need to promote the content.
 In this world of information overload, a “build it and they will come” approach just results in few prospects ever seeing your content.

 With all the online options available nowadays, you have an abundance of opportunities for content promotion.
 Identify the online venues where you can find your prospects and customers and then adopt tactics like those in Neil Patel’s blog post “17 Advanced Methods for Promoting Your New Piece of Content.”